6th Air Refueling Wing: Regular associate units

 In April 2008, the 911th Air Refueling Squadron was activated at Seymour Johnson Air Force Base, North Carolina.
 The 911th is an "Active Associate" unit, partnering with the reserve 77th Air Refueling Squadron of the 916th Air Refueling Wing and using the 77th's KC-135Rs.
 The 911th was the first tanker active associate unit to be formed and the 77th received an additional eight airplanes for it to operate with the 911th.
 The squadron won its second Spaatz Trophy as an associate unit.

 In October 2009, the 99th Air Refueling Squadron, was activated at Birmingham Air National Guard Base (since renamed Sumpter Smith ANGB), Alabama, as the wing's second active associate squadron.
 The 99th operates the KC-135Rs of the 106th Air Refueling Squadron of the Alabama Air National Guard's 117th Air Refueling Wing.

 On 1 July 2019, the C-37As of the 310th Airlift Squadron were reassigned to other bases and the squadron was inactivated a few months later on 30 September 2019.

 On 1 October 2019, due to the deactivation of the 310th Airlift Squadron, the 6th Air Mobility Wing was redesignated as the 6th Air Refueling Wing.

+Iran War

+Three members of the wing were killed in a KC-135 crash in Iraq during Operation Epic Fury: Maj.
+John A. Klinner, Capt.
+Ariana G. Savino, and Tech.
+Sgt.
+Ashley B. Pruitt.